 Boat Escrow Closing Settlement

-A summary of boat escrows, closings, and settlements.
+All you should know about boat escrows, closings, and settlements.

 Escrow Defined - An escrow is the overall process by which a third party agent implements an exchange of considerations between the buyer and seller.
 According to generally accepted principles, such transaction will consist of three basic elements.
 The parties must have a clear intent of entering into an escrow arrangement, it must be based upon a written purchase agreement, and irrevocable control of the considerations must be handed over to the escrow agent.